subinacls/Filibuster/README.md

             Maybe all sounds good
         ]
-      Bogus Data Generator module - Diagnostics and log generation testing Traceroute from inside out - w/ SVG image generation for reports (scapy) Get NG FW or access to an environement with one (physical or virtual) Stop myself from coding between (23:45 / 04:40) or at least dont commit
+      Bogus Data Generator module - Diagnostics and log generation testing Traceroute from inside out - w/ SVG image generation for reports ( scapy ) Get NG FW or access to an environement with one ( physical or virtual ) Learn more on the topic of:[
+            HL7 iso v2.x and v3 specifications
+      ]
+      Implement specific test based on PCI
+      Implement specific test based on HIPAA
+      Stop myself from coding between ( 23:45 / 04:40 ) or at least dont commit